skharel/BeingFunctional/1/ch1.md

 The result of the first then block was `{ first: 'John', middle: 'M', last: 'Doe' }` which is the input to this second then block.
 When this arrow function is executed, it invokes the function `pickAttribute` to which we pass array of fields that we want to pluck from the data object.
 The result of this function is `{ first: 'John', last: 'Doe' }`

-> Some reader more familiar with Array ib JavaScript may prefer to rewrite `pickAttribute` function as:
+> Some reader more familiar with Array in JavaScript may prefer to rewrite `pickAttribute` function as:
 >
 > ```js
 > function pickAttribute(attributes, data) {